SIP Section 185 Fees

 A final notice of finding of failure to attain the NAAQS was signed by the EPA on June 7, 2012, for the HGB one-hour nonattainment area.

 The TCEQ re-initiated the proposed rules under 30 Texas Administrative Code Chapter 101, Subchapter B to implement the FCAA fee requirement.
 The commission approved publication of the proposed rules at the agenda on November 14, 2012 and published the rules in the Texas Register on November 30, 2012.
 Comments received from the United States Environmental Protection Agency are now available and remaining comments are posted below.
+These rules were adopted by the TCEQ on May 22, 2013.
+Baseline amounts are due by September 19, 2013.

 Comments received on the 2012 Proposed Failure to Attain Fee (Section 185) Rule